boyboi86/AFML/README.md

 [Generate synthetic high frequency data](https://gist.github.com/boyboi86/5e00faf48f60abfdbe838fbdee269471)

-This is my personal repo that has been private for a long while, feel free to fork or use it for research BUT!!
+Update 2024: This is my personal repo that has been private for a long while, feel free to fork or use it for research BUT!!
 DO NOT commercialize/ monetise it, please credit the original author (Basically it's me) even if there has been improvment, revision or amendments.
 This repo is and will always be free.. and it won't suddenly become "paid-for" ~~after abusing all the good work of github community.~~

 [library link](https://github.com/boyboi86/cqrlib.git)